-Accident: n. an undesirable or unfortunate happening that occurs
+Accident: n. an undesirable or unfortunate happening that occurs unintentionally

 and usually results in harm, injury, damage, or loss.